 A contrast between a highly-skilled, perfectionist virtuoso and a less-skilled, but more inventive and original, artist.
-This is a plot common to stories that focus on the arts (such as painting or writing), or sports that require mixing physical ability with creativity (such as dancing or skating).
+This is a plot common to stories that focus on the arts (usually music or theater), or sports that require mixing physical ability with creativity (such as dancing or skating).

 Say two people have the same hobby.
 One is our heroine Alice, the other is The Rival, Betty.
 Betty has been dancing for years.
 She's highly thought of in her field, her mentors find her a dream to teach, and all the male students are desperate to be her partner.
 She's up at the crack of dawn, spending hours in front of the mirror going over every single move, ironing out every tiny imperfection.
 She's so devoted to her art that she has little time for anything else - sometimes extending to issues with her family, such as a domineering parent/coach who's trying to live vicariously through their child.
 Her dancing may be flawless but she may have a love-hate relationship with her art; secretly resenting the long hours of practice, for example, or angry that she had to give up a romantic interest because her teachers were worried that he'd distract her from dancing, or maybe she wants to be perfect, but can't meet her own standards.